Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 Produce Section Layout

-Freshness sells — and nowhere is that clearer than in your produce section.
+Freshness sells — and nowhere is that more clear than in your produce section.
 Tips to design your produce area for maximum impact and customer flow include:

-- Place signage: Share product origin, preparation tips, or seasonal details to educate and engage customers.
+- Create helpful signage: Share product origin, preparation tips, or seasonal details to educate and engage customers.
+Signage is also a great way to highlight local or seasonal items.

 (Image source: Solid Ground)